tkbstudios/netchatserver/README.md

 1. Copy the .env.example file over to .env
 2. edit the .env to include your [App API Key](https://tinet.tkbstudios.com/dashboard/app-api-keys) instead of the changeme value (only if using online-mode, more on it later)
+3. Copy the server.properties.example to server.properties
-3. open server.properties and modify the settings as you'd like.
+4. open server.properties and modify the settings as you'd like.
+5. run `python3 server.py`
+want to use Docker?
+Run `sudo docker-compose up -d`

 ### Current settings
 `host` is the IP address the server should listen on,